When Will My Life Begin?: Critical reception

 CommonSenseMedia describes it as "eternally optimistic".
 Pajiba writes "The only song that doesn't feel lifted [from an earlier Disney film] is Rapunzel's "When Will My Life Begin?", and that's because the guitar and rhythm instantly date it as a circa 2010 pop song performed by Mandy Moore.
 GaryWrightOnline named the song "rather forgettable".
 Vulture said "Early on, Rapunzel sings a ditty called 'When Will My Life Begin?' that recounts how she spends her days and nights, and though it's awfully sprightly for a lifelong shut-in, Moore has a supple voice, the staging is amusing, and the tune (by Alan Menken) is catchy."
 Spirituality & Practice notes the song expresses the "teenager's frustration".
 Bennets Reviews wrote "The album opens with "When Will my Life Begin" which also acts as Repunzel's theme.
 The song is a mix of orchestra and contemporary elements that actually blend together well.
 Mandy Moore's vocals may not be as strong as some of the vocals from other Menken scored films, but they still work fine in this instance".
 The site added that "I See the Light returns to the classic/contemporary blend heard in "When Will My Life Begin", though this time in a lovely romantic setting".

-In-popular culture
+Cover version

 Female members of SM Entertainment's pre-debut trainees team SM Rookies Koeun, Hina, Herin, and Lami covered the song in the Disney Channel Korea show Mickey Mouse Club in 2015.